LUPAMBULUS

 Position: Installation in the church window above the portal of the sacristy

 The painting ground was provided by the coloring of the digital processing of an X-ray image.
-A section captured with these colors focuses on the unusual folds of the sculpture of the "Lupambulus".
+A section captured with these colors focuses on the unusual folds of the "Lupambulus" sculpture.

 The deeply sinking folds of the robes apparently conceal certain areas and reveal others.
 The multi-layered nature of the bishop's vestments and the folds that emerge above them were revealed in the X-ray images in an unpredictable transparency and subtlety, making this metaphorical meaning clear.
 Inside and outside, introversion and extraversion become the subject.
 Barely visible areas became luminous, comparable to a figurative [water] sign.
 The impression was created as if the artist wanted to symbolize that certain things in the course of life are profound or difficult to see through and require patience and composure.